unpush/typist/lib/s.typ

 times.\P
 *
 *S2*
                              Lesson S2

-¤³¤Î¥ì¥Ã¥¹¥ó¤Ç¤Ï¡¢²¿¿Í¤«¤ÎÃøÌ¾¤Ê¿Í¡Ê¤½¤¦¤Ç¤Ê¤¤¿Í¤â¡Ë¤Î¸ÀÍÕ¤ò°úÍÑ¤·¤ÆÎı½¬
-¤·¤Æ¤ß¤Ş¤·¤ç¤¦¡£\T
+‚±‚ÌƒŒƒbƒXƒ“‚Å‚ÍA‰½l‚©‚Ì’˜–¼‚Èli‚»‚¤‚Å‚È‚¢l‚àj‚ÌŒ¾—t‚ğˆø—p‚µ‚Ä—ûK
+‚µ‚Ä‚İ‚Ü‚µ‚å‚¤B\T
-Marcus Aurelius\I
+(1) Marcus Aurelius\I
 A man can live well even in a palace.\P
-Ralph Waldo Emerson\I
+(2) Ralph Waldo Emerson\I
-My chief want in life is someone who shall make me do what I can.\P Elizabeth Barrett Browning\I
+My chief want in life is someone who shall make me do what I can.\P (3) Elizabeth Barrett Browning\I
 No man can be called friendless when he has God and the companionship of good books.\P
-Ralph Waldo Emerson\I
+(4) Ralph Waldo Emerson\I
-I like the silent church before the service begins better than any preaching.\P George Washington\I
+I like the silent church before the service begins better than any preaching.\P
+(5) George Washington\I
-True friendship is a plant of slow growth.\P Aristotle\I
+True friendship is a plant of slow growth.\P
+(6) Aristotle\I
-There is a foolish corner in the brain of the wisest men.\P Goethe\I
+There is a foolish corner in the brain of the wisest men.\P (7) Goethe\I
-Tell me what you are busy about, and I will tell you what you are.\P Gelett Burgess\I
+Tell me what you are busy about, and I will tell you what you are.\P (8) Gelett Burgess\I
 If in the last few years you haven't discarded a major opinion or acquired a new one, check your pulse.
-You may be dead.\P James B. Conant\I
+You may be dead.\P (9) James B. Conant\I
 Democracy is a small hard core of common agreement, surrounded by a rich variety of individual differences.\P
-Albert Einstein\I
+(10) Albert Einstein\I
 I never think of the future.
-It comes soon enough.\P Harry S. Truman\I
+It comes soon enough.\P (11) Harry S. Truman\I
-Men often mistake notoriety for fame, and would rather be remarked for their vices than not be noticed at all.\P Will Rogers\I
+Men often mistake notoriety for fame, and would rather be remarked for their vices than not be noticed at all.\P (12) Will Rogers\I
-I could study all my life and not think up half the amount of funny things they can think of in one session of Congress.\P Ralph Waldo Emerson\I
+I could study all my life and not think up half the amount of funny things they can think of in one session of Congress.\P (13) Ralph Waldo Emerson\I
 Hospitality consists in a little fire, a little food and an immense quiet.\P
-H. L. Mencken\I
+(14) H. L. Mencken\I
-Puritanism is the haunting fear that someone, somewhere, may be happy.\P William James\I
+Puritanism is the haunting fear that someone, somewhere, may be happy.\P
+(15) William James\I
-When you have to make a choice and don't make it, that is in itself a choice.\P James Holt McGravran.\I
+When you have to make a choice and don't make it, that is in itself a choice.\P
+(16) James Holt McGravran.\I
 There is a way of transferring funds that is even faster than electronic banking.
-It is called marriage.\P Woody Allen\I
+It is called marriage.\P (17) Woody Allen\I
 Showing up is 80 percent of life.\P
-Robert Frost\I
+(18) Robert Frost\I
 A poem begins in delight and ends in wisdom.\P
-Louis Pasteur\I
+(19) Louis Pasteur\I
 When I approach a child, he inspires in me two sentiments: tenderness for what he is, and respect for what he may become.\P *
 *S3*
                              Lesson S3

-¤³¤Î¥ì¥Ã¥¹¥ó¤Ç¤Ï¡¢¸ÅÅµ¤«¤é¤ÎÈ´¿è¤ò¤¤¤¯¤Ä¤«¤ª¸«¤»¤·¤Ş¤·¤ç¤¦¡£
-µŞ¤¬¤º¤Ë¡¢Ãí°Õ¤·¤Ê¤¬¤é¥¿¥¤¥×¤·¤Ş¤·¤ç¤¦¡£\T
+‚±‚ÌƒŒƒbƒXƒ“‚Å‚ÍAŒÃ“T‚©‚ç‚Ì”²ˆ‚ğ‚¢‚­‚Â‚©‚¨Œ©‚¹‚µ‚Ü‚µ‚å‚¤B
+‹}‚ª‚¸‚ÉA’ˆÓ‚µ‚È‚ª‚çƒ^ƒCƒv‚µ‚Ü‚µ‚å‚¤B\T
-A Christmas Carol, Stave One, Marley's Ghost\I
-Now, it is a fact, that there was nothing at all par- ticular about the knocker on the door, except that it was very large.
+(1) A Christmas Carol, Stave One, Marley's Ghost\I Now, it is a fact, that there was nothing at all par- ticular about the knocker on the door, except that it was very large.
 It is also a fact, that Scrooge had